“Let’s not take our country back. Let’s take it forward.”

-I went on to study Politics and Modern History at Manchester University, graduating in the year 2000 with a 2:1 BA Honours degree.
+I went to Blue Coat and left with A-Levels in Politics, History, English and General Studies before going on to study Politics and Modern History at Manchester University, graduating in the year 2000 with a 2:1 BA Honours degree.

-I then set up a video production company, first based in Dale Street and then in the Baltic Triangle (before it was cool).
+After leaving university I moved to Orrell Park and set up a successful video production company, first based in Dale Street and then in the Baltic Triangle (before it was cool).
 I got to work with many of Liverpool’s favourite musicians and actors and won competitions with the micro-budget short films I put together with my friends and family.

-In 2009 I embarked on a quest to become the first person to visit every country in the world without flying.
+In 2009 I set off on a quest to become the first person to visit every country in the world without flying.
 I did it alone, without any professional support and on a shoestring budget, filming an eight-part TV series along the way for Lonely Planet, National Geographic and the BBC.
-My achievement set two brand-new Guinness World Records, both of which remain unbroken.
+It took me over four years, but my achievement set two brand-new Guinness World Records, both of which remain unbroken.

 Soon afterwards I took part in a Survivor-like gameshow in America, which I won.
 The prize was a 2.2 acre private island in the Caribbean, just off the coast of Panama.
 I named it “Jinja Island” and opened it to anybody who wanted to stay.

-For the past three years I’ve been surviving on solar power, rainwater collection, fish and coconuts (and occasional trips to the mainland for beer) while writing my memoirs.
+For the past three years I’ve been surviving on solar power, rainwater collection, fish, coconuts and occasional trips to the mainland for beer.

 I’ve seen the world in all its ridiculousness and glory.
 I’ve seen the squalor and opulence, the light and the dark, the things that work, the things that don’t.
 I’ve seen humanity at its worst… and at its best.
 I’ve seen what will happen if we continue down this road of protectionism, isolationism and fear.